 - Pound breasts to ¼ inch thick

 - Lightly season breast halves with salt and pepper2 teaspoons salt, 1 teaspoon black pepper

 - Place flour and remaining salt and pepper in a shallow bowl; combine well

-- Using tongs, dredge each chicken breast through the flour, coating thoroughly
+- Using tongs, dredge each breast through the flour, coating thoroughly

 - Preheat oven to 250ºF (do this if you are cooking the chicken in batches; keeps them warm while you're making the sauce) (see notes)

 - In a heavy bottom skillet on medium to medium-high heat, add oil and 4 tablespoons of butter2 tablespoons oil, 1 stick butter

 - Bring oil/butter mixture to a temperature around 310-316ºF

-- Place flour coated breast half in hot skillet; allow to cook for 3 minutes (lift the edge of the breast after about 3 minutes to see if the center is browning; if not, continue to cook another 2 minutes) (see notes)
+- Place flour coated breast in hot skillet; allow to cook for 3 minutes (lift the edge of the breast after about 3 minutes to see if the center is browning; if not, continue to cook another 2 minutes) (see notes)

 - Turn the breast half over and cook an additional 3 - 5 minutes or until the internal temperature reaches 165ºF

-- Remove chicken from skillet and place in warm oven, uncovered
+- Remove from skillet and place in warm oven, uncovered

 Make the Sauce

 - Plate chicken breasts and drizzle piccata sauce over the top

-- If you're cooking the chicken in batches, you may need to add additional oil and butter in between each batch; if so, allow it to reach a high temperature before placing the next coated breast in the skillet.
+- If you're making more than two servings, you may need to add additional oil and butter in between each batch; if so, allow it to reach a high temperature before placing the next coated breast in the skillet.